TeklabsDigital/TekTag/README.md

 6. **Education**: Open sourcing this project also provides a valuable learning resource for students and professionals interested in biosensor technology.
 They can learn from and build upon the work that's already been done, accelerating their own learning and development.

-By open sourcing TekTag, we hope to create a product that's not only effective, but also widely accessible and continually improving.
+By open sourcing TekTag Bio™, we hope to create a product that's not only effective, but also widely accessible and continually improving.
 This is our contribution to supporting healthcare in both developing countries and in first world hospitals where critical care is needed.
-We invite you to join us in this endeavor, whether it's by using TekTag, contributing to its development, or simply learning from the project.
+We invite you to join us in this endeavor, whether it's by using TekTag Bio™, contributing to its development, or simply learning from the project.

 ## [Supporting This Project](#supporting-this-project)

-TekTag is a community-driven project, and we welcome contributions from everyone, regardless of their background or experience level.
+TekTag Bio™ is a community-driven project, and we welcome contributions from everyone, regardless of their background or experience level.
 There are several ways you can support this project:

 1. **Contributing Code**: If you have experience in UX/UI for the web application, Node.js for backend development, Express.js for the frontend, or STM32WB firmware engineering, your skills are particularly valuable.
-You can contribute directly to the codebase, helping us improve and expand the functionality of TekTag.
+You can contribute directly to the codebase, helping us improve and expand the functionality of TekTag Bio™.

-2. **Testing and Reporting Issues**: Even if you're not a developer, you can still contribute by testing the TekTag and reporting any issues or bugs you find.
-This helps us ensure that the TekTag is as reliable and effective as possible.
+2. **Testing and Reporting Issues**: Even if you're not a developer, you can still contribute by testing the TekTag Bio™ and reporting any issues or bugs you find.
+This helps us ensure that the TekTag Bio™ is as reliable and effective as possible.

-3. **Spreading the Word**: Help us grow the TekTag community by sharing the project with others.
-The more people who know about TekTag, the more we can achieve.
+3. **Spreading the Word**: Help us grow the TekTag Bio™ community by sharing the project with others.
+The more people who know about TekTag Bio™, the more we can achieve.

 4. **Donations**: As a not-for-profit project, we rely on donations to fund our work.
-If you're able to, consider making a donation to support the development of TekTag.
+If you're able to, consider making a donation to support the development of TekTag Bio™.

 5. **Partnerships**: We are open to partnerships with organizations that align with our mission of improving healthcare outcomes worldwide.
 If you represent such an organization, please get in touch.